gspetro-NOAA/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/SRW-SD.rst

    cd /path/to/ufs-srweather-app/parm
    cp config.smoke_dust.yaml config.yaml

-Users will need to change the ``ACCOUNT`` variable in ``config.yaml`` to an account they have access to.
+Users will need to change the ``ACCOUNT`` variable in ``config.yaml`` to an account that they have access to.
 They will also need to indicate which ``MACHINE`` they are working on.
 Users may also wish to adjust other experiment settings.
 For more information on each task and variable, see :numref:`Section %s <ConfigWorkflow>`.

-If running on Orion or Hercules, users will need to change the data paths to :term:`ICs/LBCs` on the following lines in the ``task_get_extrn_*:`` sections of ``config.yaml`` by commenting out the Hera lines and uncommenting the orion/hercules lines:
+If running on Orion or Hercules, users will need to change the data paths to :term:`ICs/LBCs` on the following lines in the ``task_get_extrn_*:`` sections of ``config.yaml`` by commenting out the Hera lines and uncommenting the Orion/Hercules lines:

 .. code-block:: console